STATEMENT

 THE SENTIMENT OF MEMORY

 As in real life our visual memories of even the most important people from our past fade, my portraits also disappear.
 We are left with only the scents and sounds which serve as powerful memory triggers to remind us of that person’s existence and influence.
-For me, there’s importance in not forgetting.

 Back to Top